.444 Marlin

 The .444 Marlin (10.9×57mmR) is a rifle cartridge designed in 1964 by Marlin Firearms and Remington Arms.
-It was designed to fill in a gap left by the older .45-70 when that cartridge was not available in any new lever-action rifles; at the time it was the largest lever-action cartridge available.
+It was designed to fill the gap left when the older .45-70 cartridge was not available in new lever-action rifles; at the time it was the largest lever-action cartridge available.
 The .444 resembles a lengthened .44 Magnum and provides a significant increase in velocity.
 It is usually used in the Marlin 444 lever-action rifle.
-Currently, Marlin, who is now owned by Ruger Firearms, does not offer the .444 chambering in any of their rifles.
-It remains to be seen when or if they will bring the chambering back into production.
+Currently, Marlin, now owned by Ruger Firearms, does not offer the .444 chambering in any of their rifles.
+It remains to be seen if they will bring the chambering back into production.
+It is available in new production Rossi R95 rifles however.

 History

 In the mid-1960s the .45-70 had all but disappeared from the American marketplace.
 There was no big-bore cartridge available in a lever-action rifle in current production, so Marlin decided to create a new cartridge to fill this empty niche.
 They created what is essentially an elongated version of the .44 Magnum by making it nearly an inch longer to give it power similar to the .45-70.
 The case Marlin created is very similar to a rimmed .303 British trimmed and necked-up to work with .429 bullets.

 Some hunters initially claimed they had trouble because the .444 was frequently hand-loaded using existing .429 bullets that were designed for use at handgun velocities.
-Remington has stated in letter and email, when asked, that their 240-grain .444 bullet was not the same as a .44 magnum handgun bullet.
+Remington has stated in letter and email, when asked, that their 240-grain .444 bullet was not the same as a .44 Magnum handgun bullet.

 Despite the litany of false rumors about the 240-grain bullets, the rifle gained additional popularity as additional bullets were designed for its higher velocity.

 In 1972 Marlin re-introduced the .45-70 to their lever-action line, expanding their big-bore offerings.
 Sales of the .444 are now overshadowed by the .45-70 cartridge, which has enjoyed a resurgence in popularity due to interest in cowboy action shooting.
 This quick action and powerful stopping power has been shown to be an efficient and useful hunting rifle for experienced shooters.

 Performance

 The .444 Marlin can push a 240 gr bullet at velocities over 2400 ft/s generating 3070 ftlbf of energy.
 SAAMI has rated this cartridge at 44,000 CUP.
 It functions efficiently when used with cast lead bullets.
 Hand-cast bullets allow the shooter to optimize the alloy for strength and expansion at the higher velocities generated by the Marlin over the traditional .44 caliber bullets.
-There are several commercial molds available for the hand-caster: the SAEC No. 433 mold, which casts a 300 gr gas-checked bullet, and the Lyman 429640 at 280 gr are two of the more potent bullets for this caliber.
+There are several commercial molds available for the hand-caster: the SAECO No. 433 mold, which casts a 300 gr gas-checked bullet, and the Lyman 429640 at 280 gr are two of the more potent bullets for this caliber.
 Proper cartridge length is maintained by seating the bullet to the correct depth and using a crimp die to put a firm crimp on the seated bullet to prevent slippage in the magazine tube.